lzawbrito/lzawbrito.github.io/src/components/writing/articles/locke-property-rights.md

 abandonment of this crucial natural right to punish “transgressors” (9, 46).
-I am nevertheless compelled to challenge this interface between the states of nature and civility, for the so-called _right to revolution_ is introduced by Locke in order to ensure the sovereignty does legislate contrary to the preservation of humanity which the civil government itself was formed under the pretense of upholding.
+I am nevertheless compelled to challenge this interface between the states of nature and civility, for the so-called _right to revolution_ is introduced by Locke in order to ensure the sovereignty does not legislate contrary to the preservation of humanity it was formed under the pretense of upholding.
 Locke argues that the particular right the violation of which warrants revolution is indeed the right to property—he writes that “whenever the legislators endeavor to take away, and destroy the property of the